 The data in this report reveals an intermingled series of factors that influence and create the present-day snapshot of housing in the CEDA District.
 Such factors as the age of the housing stock, the number of permits and new construction units, and a reduction in the production of multifamily units give us an outline of the current supply of housing units.
-Pitted against that, supply demand elements including in-migration, rapid appreciation in housing prices, rent increases, and stagnant median incomes, while increasing the number of cost-burdened households.
+Pitted against that supply demand elements including in-migration, rapid appreciation in housing prices, rent increases, stagnant median incomes, increasing numbers of cost-burdened households.